 Dairy products, especially those made from cow’s milk, can be difficult to digest.
-Many of us don’t produce the lactase enzyme required to process the lactose in milk, which can lead to poor digestion and bloating, gas or cramps.
+Many of us don’t produce the lactase enzyme required to process the lactose in milk, which can lead to poor digestion and bloating, gas or cramps, as well as aggravate patients with inflammatory bowel diseases and irritable bowel syndrome.
 Some people react to the proteins in milk like whey and casein – and casein is actually similar in structure to gluten.

 There are so many amazing alternatives to dairy these days that it’s easy to eliminate it without much effort.
 Here’s how:

 - 20 Best Dairy-Free Soup Recipes